 To love God is to dedicate to His service a person’s whole being, the feelings, the physical powers, and the mind.
 This kind of “love” is “the fulfilling of the law” (Romans 13:10), the kind of “love” in which a person will by the grace of Christ, “keep” the “commandments” of Christ (John 14:15; 15:9, 10).
 In fact, the purpose of the plan of salvation is to help us to keep “the law” that “the righteousness of the law” becomes “fulfilled in us” (Romans 8:3, 4).
 He who truly “knows” God will keep “his commandments” because the “love” of God is “perfected” in him (1 John 2:4–6; Matthew 5:48).

-Jesus taught, “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
+Jesus taught, “‘You shall love your neighbor as yourself'” (Mark 12:31).
+And He added, “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you, that you may be sons of your Father in heaven; for He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust” (Matthew 5:43-45).

 To the Jews a “neighbor” was a fellow Israelite.
 Even the Samaritans were regarded as strangers.
 In the parable of the good Samaritan (Luke 10:29–37), Jesus canceled this idea and declared the brotherhood of all people.
 Christian love seeks the good of all humans regardless of race or religion.